pancaldi/Text-Analytics/README.md

 Classification is one such model, and the sentiments expressed by tweets can be classified as 'negative' or 'positive'.
 Furthermore, text analytics can provide interesting results when building intelligent applications for example.

+The following files (tweets.csv and stopwords.csv) were used to run a text experiment on Azure Machine Learning.
+There's no ensuing predictive experiment.